 Animal Services Internships

-The Virginia Zoo is always looking for interns in the Animal Services department who are motivated individuals interested in pursuing a career as a Zoo Keeper.
-While working with our Africa, Asia, Birds/Australia, Program Animal, Reptile, ZooFarm/North America, or Animal Wellness teams, interns will learn all aspects of animal care and management, as well as a working knowledge of applied behavioral management.
+Virginia Zoo is currently accepting applications for interns in the Animal Services department from motivated individuals interested in pursuing a career as a zoo keeper.
+While working with our Africa, Asia, Bird/Australia, Program Animal, Reptile, ZooFarm/North America, or Animal Wellness teams, interns will learn all aspects of animal care and management, as well as a working knowledge of applied behavioral management.

 Responsibilities in all animal areas include, but are not limited to, daily care and feeding of animals in the collection, cleaning and maintenance of holding areas and exhibits, implementing enrichment and training programs, behavioral observations, record keeping and public interactions.
 Qualified applicants must be able to work in a team environment and work outdoors in a variety of weather conditions.
 Interns will gain daily work experience as well as specialized training through a series of instructor-taught classes and skills training sessions.